stephanjusypiw/elixirbootswatch/readme.md

     ```
 	bower search bootswatch
     ```
-	To see a list of bootswwtch options.
+	To see a list of bootswatch options.

 11. In the root of your application type the following at the command prompt: